Mycroft-Studios/mycroft-jobforms/readme.md

 - Completely customise EVERYTHING todo with the marker and target.
 - Input Santisation before data is sent to Discord
 - Cool embed formatting
+- Each Job can have their own webhook

 ### Line Count

-    - 347 (Including Config & fxmanifest & ReadMe)
+    - 348 (Including Config & fxmanifest & ReadMe)
-    - 304 (Including Config & fxmanifest)
+    - 305 (Including Config & fxmanifest)
-    - 281 (Including Config)
+    - 282 (Including Config)
     - 159 (Excluding config/fxmanfiest/readme)

 ## Preview